Model Ashley Graham Announces Pregnancy In Adorable Video & Instagram Can’t Handle It

 Nine years ago today, I married the love of my life.
 It has been the best journey with my favorite person in the world!
 Today, we are feeling so blessed, grateful and excited to celebrate with our GROWING FAMILY!
 Happy anniversary, @mrjustinervin ❤️ Life is about to get even better. ????

-Of course, most fans were quick to chime in and wish the pair the best in the next chapter of their lives while countless others gushed over how stunning Ashley looks in the adorable video.
+Of course, most fans were quick to chime in and wish the pair the best in the next chapter of their lives, while countless others gushed over how stunning Ashley looked in the adorable video.

 “Omg YES!!!
 So thrilled and excited for you all!!!
-Congratulations!!!,” one follower gushed.
+Congratulations!!!” one follower gushed.

 “OMGGGG I COULD BE HAPPIER FOR YOU!
-Congrats!!!!,” another Instagram user wrote.
+Congrats!!!!” another Instagram user wrote.

 A few famous friends even chimed in on the post, including Katie Couric.